A Giant advantage

 © Beth Gauper

-A straightaway beside a marsh was the best part; there, I could "think like Dorothy,'' almost clicking my heels behind me in a long glide, as I was once instructed by Maplelag resort's Jay Richards, or, as Ron Kutsi advises, "pretend you have dust mitts on your feet and you're polishing the floor.''
+A straightaway beside a marsh was the best part.
+There, I could "think like Dorothy,'' almost clicking my heels behind me in a long glide, or, as Ron Kutsi advises, "pretend you have dust mitts on your feet and you're polishing the floor.''

 They'd picked up the skating technique quickly, as young folk tend to do, making the rest of us envious.

-"My dad said he was going to rent skate skis and try it, and I was like, ‘Oh-oh,’ '' said Maddy Shaw of Minneapolis.
-“He was getting really frustrated.
-I don't have the experience to teach him, but he tried hard, and he slept a lot afterward.’’
+"My dad said he was going to rent skate skis and try it, and I was like, ĎOh-oh,í '' said Maddy Shaw of Minneapolis. ďHe was getting really frustrated.
+I don't have the experience to teach him, but he tried hard, and he slept a lot afterward.íí

-The trio took time to give me some hard-earned advice: Keep your feet under you and your weight centered over your feet.
+The trio took time to give me advice: Keep your feet under you and your weight centered over your feet.
 Push off with your heel.
-Use your gut.
+Use your stomach muscles.
 Remember to glide.

 "You have to keep in mind all the little things you have to do, the little checklist,'' Shaw said.

-I had to admit, Giants Ridge seemed like the only place to be on a crisp winter day; for skiers, the best of both worlds.
-Or even three worlds — as I looked up the hill, I saw a man coming down on telemark skis, using a style so graceful it looked like dancing.
+For skiers, Giants Ridge seems like the best of both worlds.
+Or even three worlds ó as I looked up the hill, I saw a man coming down on telemark skis, using a style so graceful it looked like dancing.